asagaia/PresaleContract/README.md

 **Note**: the TON payments are not active yet

 ## Process
 Participants must be **whitelisted to participate to the pre-sale**.
-Once a participant is whitelisted, he will be added to the authorized users and will be allowed to purchase 1XMM tokens.
-Several steps are covered during the process:
+The whitelisting is automated; users must provide the presale code to be whitelisted.
 1. Participants will be asked to provide an allowance to the pre-sale smart contract, equal to the amount of Payment Tokens which is intended to be transferred
 2. Pre-sale smart contract will execute the transfer of 1XMM based on the specified exchange price --> exchange price will be disclosed before validation of the transaction
 3. If participants provide too many Payment Tokens (i.e. if there is not enough 1XMM tokens available), **all extra Payment Tokens are reverted back** to participants